Illumina/interop/README.md

 [![Coverity_status][covstatus]][covhome]

-The Illumina InterOp libraries are a set of common routines used for reading InterOp metric files produced by Illumina sequencers including **NovaSeq**.
+The Illumina InterOp libraries are a set of common routines used for reading InterOp metric files produced by Illumina sequencers including **NextSeq 1k/2k**.
 These libraries are backwards compatible and capable of supporting prior releases of the software, with one exception: GA systems have been excluded.

 ***
->  We now support an interface to Python 2.7 (UCS-4) and 3.4-3.6 (see contents below)
+>  We now support an interface to Python 2.7 (UCS-4) and 3.5-3.8 (see contents below)
 ***

 The InterOp files supported by this library include: